Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 Please note: It is important that applicants regularly check the email addresses they provided to ensure they do not miss important correspondence.

-- Select applicants will be invited to participate in interviews held at several times between July 15 and September 18, 2019.
+- Select applicants will be invited to participate in online group interviews held at several times between January 27 and April 10, 2020.

 Major support for the 2019 Student Historian Internship Program is provided by Richard Reiss, the Onassis Foundation USA, the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, and the New York City Department of Cultural Affairs in partnership with the City Council.
 Additional support provided by the GWG Foundation and Placer Partners and Ray Lent, Managing Partner.

-Returning Student Historian interns have the opportunity to participate in our second-tier internships as Teen Leaders, who may intern in one of three departments:
+Returning Student Historians, Tech Scholars, and Scholars have the opportunity to participate in paid internships as Teen Leaders, who work in one of two departments:

-- Family Programs interns meet throughout the academic year to support DiMenna Children’s History Museum’s programming.
+- Family Programs Teen Leaders meet throughout the academic year to support DiMenna Children’s History Museum’s programming.
 Explore the Family Programs calendar.

 All Teen Leaders are compensated at minimum wage.